blog home Truck Accident How Truck Weigh Stations Prevent Accidents

 Contact an Experienced Truck Accident Lawyer

-If you have been injured by a negligent truck driver or trucking company, you should contact a San Barbara injury lawyer as soon as possible.
+If you have been injured by a negligent truck driver or trucking company, you should contact a San Barbara truck accident lawyer as soon as possible.
 Our team at NordstrandBlack PC has worked with numerous clients who were injured in trucking accidents.
 We know how to get you full and maximum compensation for your injuries.
 In one case, we successfully recovered compensation for an elderly couple injured by a semi-truck in an intersection collision.
 We have more than 40 years of combined experience and can personally investigate the cause of the accident to secure you compensation.
 To sit down and talk to us in a free consultation, call us at (805) 962-2022.

 Posted in: Truck Accident